 All CCDDB funded agencies and programs not accredited by a recognized accrediting body shall make available for annual inspection by the CCDDB copies of the organization’s policies and procedures including standard operating procedures (SOP) along with credentials of key staff (i.e., resumes).
 Quality management mechanisms must be described in detail.
 CCDDB staff may develop, make available to agencies, and periodically review a set of compliance indicators.
 The agency shall meet or exceed all compliance indicators as set forth by the CCDDB and its staff.

 5. Organization Board Meetings

-- The salaries and position titles of staff charged to CCDDB funded programs must be delineated in a personnel form incorporated into the contract.
-Employees whose salaries are charged in whole or in part to a CCDDB contract are required to maintain personnel activity reports in order to account for all compensated time spent on other activities.
+c.
+The salaries and position titles of staff charged to CCDDB funded programs must be delineated in a personnel form incorporated into the contract.
+Employees whose salaries are charged in whole or part to a CCDDB contract must maintain personnel activity reports to account for all compensated time spent on other activities.

-- CCDDB funds are restricted for use in the program(s) described in the contract(s) concerning obligation of funding.
-CCDDB funds in excess of actual reimbursable expenses by the program are subject to recovery upon completion of an independent audit, financial review, or compilation, as required (per Audit and Financial Accountability Requirements, below).
+d.
+CCDDB funds are restricted for use in the program(s) described in the contract(s) concerning obligation of funding.
+CCDDB funds more than actual reimbursable expenses by the program are subject to recovery upon completion of an independent audit, financial review, or compilation, as required (per Audit and Financial Accountability Requirements, below).

 - Amounts charged to CCDDB funded cost centers for personnel services must be based on documented payrolls.
-Payrolls must be supported by time and attendance records for individual employees.
+Payrolls must be supported by time and attendance records or by employment contracts for individual employees.